Murrayw123/LearningExercisesGolang/README.md

 - Write a program that simulates a restaurant with multiple tables and customers.
 Use a waitgroup to ensure that all customers have finished eating before closing the restaurant.
 Use a mutex to protect the tables from concurrent access and ensure that each customer is assigned to a free table before being served.

+### Idiomatic Concurrency

+- Write a function called fanIn that takes two input channels, c1 and c2, and returns a single channel that combines the values from both input channels.
+The function should read values from both channels and send them to the output channel as they arrive.
+Finally, you can close the output channel after both input channels have been closed.

+- Implement a simple producer-consumer scenario using channels.
+Create a producer goroutine that generates a sequence of numbers and sends them to a channel.
+Create multiple consumer goroutines that receive numbers from the channel and perform some computation on them.

+- Write a function called fanOut that takes an input channel in and a slice of output channels outs.
+The function should read values from the input channel and distribute them to all output channels in a round-robin fashion.
+When the input channel is closed, all output channels should be closed as well.

+- Write a function called timeout that takes an input channel in and a timeout duration.
+The function should read from the input channel, but if no value is received within the specified timeout, it should print a timeout message and return.
+You can achieve this by combining a select statement with a time.After channel.

 ## Lists, slicing, and maps

 - convert a string array of numbers to a slice, and then calculates the average of the numbers in the slice.